mieweb/docs/content/features/encounters/archiving-closing-re-archiving-encounters.md

 **Document Permissions**: Set to *Edit*.
 This allows the user edit all encounters and/or archive and re-archive them, as appropriate.

-**Document Signature Override**: Set to *Yes.* Users within a security role may override a signature or request another signature if a document is already signed.
+**Document Signature Override**: Set to *Yes*.
+Users within a security role may override a signature or request another signature if a document is already signed.

-**Sign Document**: Set to *Yes*.** This allows users within a security role the ability to sign documents.
+**Sign Document**: Set to *Yes*.
+This allows users within a security role the ability to sign documents.

 ## Standard Toolbars and Buttons